-There are three key trim pieces used to install Modin Rigid on stairs: risers, tread, and stair nosing.
-You'll also need sandpaper and a general construction adhesive to complete this installation.
+There are two key trim pieces used to install Modin Rigid on stairs: risers (optional) and stair nosing.
+You'll also need sandpaper, a power saw, and a general construction adhesive to complete this installation.

 On the next step, the riser will now sit on top of the tread piece so you may need to cut it shorter than you did for the first step.

 Repeat these steps until you reach a landing or the top of your staircase.